 I can’t even imagine these kinds of numbers of elders dying in such a short time.
 And what makes it even more incredibly tragic… no… outrageous…is that this has occurred again, and again and again since early spring when the first outbreak happened in a North Vancouver care home.

-Yesterday the province finally agreed to release information relating to all deaths and cases in long term care yesterday, a move health authorities have not taken proactively on their own, with Vancouver Coastal Health being the most opaque.
-The first weekly report is grim reading as the death toll in care homes mounts. http://www.bccdc.ca/Health-Info-Site/Documents/COVID_sitrep/LTC_AL_COVID-19_Outbreak_Report_0106_2021.pdf
+Yesterday the province finally agreed to release information relating to all deaths and cases in long term care, a move health authorities have not taken proactively on their own, with Vancouver Coastal Health being the most secretive.
+The first weekly report is grim reading as the death toll mounts. http://www.bccdc.ca/Health-Info-Site/Documents/COVID_sitrep/LTC_AL_COVID-19_Outbreak_Report_0106_2021.pdf

 I’ve already seen the blaming and shaming of staff online from those who routinely deflect from this governments handling of the second wave of the pandemic, and I think its terribly misplaced.
-I hadn’t heard of the term ” presenteeism” before reading Ian’s story, and looked it up. https://wmhp.cmhaontario.ca/workplace-mental-health-core-concepts-issues/issues-in-the-workplace-that-affect-employee-mental-health/presenteeism#:~:text=Presenteeism%20is%20the%20action%20of,%2Doptimal%20conditions.%5B1%5D
+I had not heard the term ” presenteeism” before reading Ian’s story, and looked it up. https://wmhp.cmhaontario.ca/workplace-mental-health-core-concepts-issues/issues-in-the-workplace-that-affect-employee-mental-health/presenteeism#:~:text=Presenteeism%20is%20the%20action%20of,%2Doptimal%20conditions.%5B1%5D

 From that link: